shirsh10mall/shirsh10mall/README.md

 ## Motivation for Transition 💡:
 I transitioned from a background in Physics to Data Science due to my strong affinity for computational skills, coding, and numerical analysis.
-Encouraged by professors' endorsements for my computational abilities during graduation, I discovered my passion for data science and machine learning, ultimately leading me to pursue a career in this dynamic field.
+Encouraged by professors' endorsements for my computational abilities during graduation and master's academic years, I discovered my passion for data science and machine learning, ultimately leading me to pursue a career in this dynamic field.